Where did you get the idea for the Feud series?

 What are your other interests besides writing?

 I love stand up comedy because like writing, it requires an ability to look at the world in a unique way and find the humor in that.
-I’m currently a freshman at the University of Michigan in the acting program.
+I’m currently a student at the University of Michigan in the acting program.
 I’m also part of an improv group called Midnight Book Club that performs every month on campus.
 I love photography and am currently working on a coffee table book of cool photographs.

 When do you find the time to write?

 If you love something, you find the time.
 I write during any hour that I can get free.
 I try and write 1,000 words a day.
 It’s gotten tougher to keep up in college but I try to make time to write during the weekends and breaks—I get the most writing done in the summer.
-I wrote two books over the past year.
-The Flames will be released April 25th.
-My new book, Honor Roll, which isn’t part of the series, is in the editing process.

 Where is your favorite place to write?